Skylights transmit light through glazed structures which cover an opening in a roof or ceiling, to allow for daylight and ventilation in the room.

 - Moisture sensors – Moisture sensors in skylights detect sudden changes in weather and guard your home.
 For example: when you are not at home, if there is a sudden rainfall, a moisture sensor skylight will close automatically and protect your home from damage.

-Skylights has its benefits and drawbacks.
+Skylight window has its benefits.
 They can reduce the need for artificial lighting when the sun is up, and provide you with beautiful views of the sky at night.
 With so many benefits, it is worth considering purchasing skylights